 The Standard Guided Tour offers the video, a guided tour of the farm and facility, coffee gifts, and coffee and chocolate tasting.
 You also receive a souvenir coffee mug.
 This tour lasts 35 minutes and should be reserved in advance.

 The Coffee Roasting Experience will have you learning how to roast your own Kona coffee.
 The Combined Tour includes both the Standard Tour and Roasting Experience.
-The 2-hour Ultimate Tour is the one you will want to choose if you want to roast coffee with the Kona Joe roast-master.
+The 2-hour Ultimate Tour is the one to choose if you want to roast coffee with the Kona Joe roast master.

 Mountain Thunder

 Mountain Thunder is currently offering free tours seven days a week.
-The hours of the Kona coffee tours are between 9 and 4.
+The Kona coffee tours run from 9 to 4.
 The free tours take approximately 20 minutes.
 During this walking tour, you will see the coffee trees and learn how to roast the coffee beans.
-You will get to try a sample of the Kona coffee too.

 They also have a self-guided lava tube and nature walk tour.
 There is a charge for this tour, but it includes a souvenir guidebook.
 During this tour, you will see three lava tubes and explore the nature trail.